 The cost of this is just a little bit more than the Intex models, and will likely set you to pack the same amount of money you spent to fill your gas tank on the way to the lake (and then one more fill-up for the drive home).
 It also comes with a 90-day limited warranty, so if anything goes wrong with this product in the first 90 days, you can return it for a refund.

 If you are in the market for a packraft that can transition from still lake waters to moderately choppy rivers, this is a great option that is easy to put together and offered at a reasonable price point.

-When fully inflated, this packraft is able to support up to 2 people.
-It measures in at 118 inches long, and 35 inches wide.
-The size of this packraft if great to bring along a fishing buddy (whether it be of the human or canine variety).
+When fully inflated, this packraft is able to support up to 3 people.
+It measures in at 12.5 ft. long, and 2.8 ft. wide and has a capicity of up to 650 lbs.
+The size of this packraft is great to bring along on a family trip.

 It also comes with an air pump that is operated by your foot to make inflating and deflating simple and easy.
 The double-sided oar that is included is able to mount to the side when you make it to that perfect fishing spot and need to keep your oar out of the way.

 The cost of this packraft is one of the least expensive on our list.
 This doesn't mean it isn't on par with some of them though.
 Made from great heavy-duty materials and a lot of awesome fetures, the Sea Eagle SE370 holds its own amongst the others on this list.